chambox/chambox.github.io/about.md

 I work by a simple principle, "understand concepts and explain them even clearer".

-Besides AI, I like eating quality food (I hate cooking though), my  friend and I  have created a social platform linking hungry African food lovers to excellent home cooks.
+Besides AI, I like eating quality food (I hate cooking though).
+My bosom friend and I  have created a community-driven platform that links hungry African food lovers to excellent home cooks.
-If you want to know more about  food of African origin, visit us [here](https://afroeat.be/).
+If you interesting in the Afro cuisine, visit us [here](https://afroeat.be/).

-What keeps me going is my little three-year-old mini-me who challenges me in many ways.
+What keeps me going is my precious three-year-old mini-me who challenges me in many ways.
 Unlike AI models that need millions of pictures to make a correct identification, my son only needs to see a picture of a family member once and recognizes them correctly in all subsequent pictures.
-He is smart and learns faster than any AI (I am kidding,  I will not compare my son to AI.)
+He is bright and learns faster than any AI (I am kidding, .he is incomparable)
 ### Contact me

 Tel: +32471600750